programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-## Sister Cities in Europe
+## Loading in Data about Sister Cities in Europe

 For this tutorial, we will look at [sister cities](https://en.wikipedia.org/wiki/Sister_city) around the world.
-Sister cities are pairs of cities located in different countries that have a partnership to promote cultural and commercial ties.
+This data comes from Wikidata and consists of sister cities, which are pairs of cities located in different countries that have a partnership to promote cultural and commercial ties.
 The modern concept of sister cities was conceived after World War II to foster friendship and understanding between different cultures and to promote trade and tourism, and these partnerships can often involve student exchanges, business relationships, and cultural events.

 As historians, we can leverage data on sister cities to explore new questions about international connections and their implications.
 By examining this data, we can investigate whether regional, cultural, economic, or religious factors influence the formation of sister-city partnerships.
 For instance, we can assess if geographic proximity, shared language, or similar population size play a role in the likelihood of two cities establishing a relationship.
 We can also explore whether historical tensions or alliances, such as those between Germany, France, and Poland, or the shared linguistic heritage of Spanish-speaking cities in the Americas, shape these partnerships.